thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 Discord, so this is an appropriate type to be aliased as `_`.
 You can also define your own keywords if necessary.

-To create the .pot, start by `cd`ing into `src/dpygt/` and then running `xgettext **/*.py`. xgettext will scan the given Python files and generate a resulting `messages.po` file.
-You can then rename this with the .pot file extension and "dpygt" [domain] (resulting in `dpygt.pot`), then edit the comment header.
+To create the .pot, start by running `xgettext src/dpygt/**/*.py`. xgettext will scan the given Python files and generate a resulting `messages.po` file.
+You can then rename it to the `dpygt` [domain] + `.pot` extension, edit the title/copyright header, and place it at `src/dpygt/dpygt.pot`.

 Make sure you also change the `Content-Type` charset to `UTF-8` since the [Python gettext module](https://docs.python.org/3/library/gettext.html)